stochastic-sisyphus/chipop-pred-apropos/README.md

 > **💡 See Example Outputs**: Check the [`examples/`](examples/) directory for sample outputs from a production pipeline run, including reports, visualizations, and data analysis results.

+> **✅ Latest Run Status**: The pipeline has been successfully tested with real production data from Census, FRED, and Chicago Data Portal APIs.
+See [Latest Results](#latest-results) section below for details.

 ## Features

 - **Multifamily Growth Analysis**: Identifies emerging areas for multifamily housing development